robinrodricks/FluentListView/README.md

 Editing cell values
 -------------------------------------------------------------------------

 ListViews normally allow only the primary cell (column 0) to be edited.
-An FluentListView allows all cells to be edited.
+A FluentListView allows all cells to be edited.
 This editing knows to use different editors for different data types.
 It also allows auto-completion based on existing values for that column.

 See [FluentListView Cell Editing](#how-do-i-let-the-user-edit-the-values-shown-in-the-list) for more details.